 The Cybersecurity Talent Shortage

-Security engineers are increasing hard to find and command top salaries when available.
-Of course, this is great news for cybercriminals!
+Security engineers are increasingly hard to find and command top salaries when available.
+Of course, this is great news for cyber criminals!
 They are doing everything they can to take advantage of this situation.
 The last three years have seen the highest and most damaging cybersecurity attacks on numerous businesses and governments around the world.
 The cybersecurity talent shortage definitely puts many organizations in a tight spot.
 These companies are at high risk of suffering a data breach that may take years to recover from.

 According to the 2017 Global Information Security Workforce (GISW) Study, two-thirds of its nearly 20,000 respondents indicated that their organizations lack the number of cybersecurity professionals needed for today’s threat climate.
 If that data was shocking then digest this - according to Dark Reading’s report, only 14% of IT security managers feel there are currently enough cybersecurity professionals in the field with the needed skills to hunt down and respond to threats.